 - Identity card or any other photo ID relative to your country of residence

-- Copies of your parents’ identity card or photo IDs
+- Copies of your parents’ identity cards or photo IDs

-- Passport-sized photos not older than 3 months
+- Passport-sized photos not older than three months

 - Driving License (not mandatory)

-- A passport with a validity of more than 6 months
+- A passport with a validity of more than six months

 Other mandatory documents required

-Apart from your own personal documents proving your qualifications, academic background and experience, you will also need these additional documents before starting your job hunt:
+Besides evidence proving your qualifications, academic background and experience, you will need these additional documents before starting your job hunt.

-If you hold a university degree from outside the UAE, it is mandatory to get the documents attested from UAE Embassy or consulate in your home country and from the Ministry of Foreign Affairs of your home country.
-In addition, some jobs in Dubai require a certificate of equivalence by the UAE’s Ministry of Education.
+Suppose you hold a university degree from outside the UAE.
+In that case, it is mandatory to get the documents attested from the UAE Embassy or Consulate in your home country and the Ministry of Foreign Affairs of your home country.
+Also, some jobs in Dubai require a certificate of equivalence from the UAE’s Ministry of Education.

 Health screening and related paperwork

-Foreigners looking for a job in Dubai must undergo a mandatory medical test at government-approved health centres in Dubai and within the UAE.
+Foreigners looking for the best way to get a job in Dubai must undergo a mandatory medical test at government-approved health centres in Dubai and within the UAE.
 These institutions, including the health centres in Abu Dhabi, have different tests and health screening for candidates.

-All candidates are tested for transferable illnesses or conditions such as HIV, tuberculosis (TB), hepatitis and other diseases.
-Some candidates might need to be tested for communicable diseases in their home countries.
+All candidates are tested for contagious illnesses or conditions such as HIV, tuberculosis (TB), hepatitis and other diseases.
+Some candidates might need to be tested for infectious diseases in their home countries.
 They have to present a medical certificate before joining the company.